 Shell Snippets

-After finishing the Effective Shell Book I still find myself regularly discovering techniques that are huge time-savers.
+After finishing the Effective Shell Book I still find myself regularly discovering or remembering techniques that are huge time-savers.
 I've called these Effective Shell Snippets and will update this page with them from time to time, so check back regularly!

 Git + AI: Interactively Staging Changes, Summarising with AI